“USB flash drive detected but not accessible”

 “Guys!
 Please help, now I am suffering from a terrible situation where I plug my USB drive to computer, it is detected well, but cannot be opened.
 So I cannot access any data or files stored in the USB stick, totally a nightmare.
 All the data is quite important.
 Is there any fix for this USB detected but not accessible issue?
 Any help would be greatly appreciated!”- from a forum user

-What leads to USB flash drive detected but not accessible in Windows 10/8/7?
+Why USB flash drive detected but not accessible in Windows 10/8/7?

-As for why USB flash drive, hard drives, memory cards, pen drives, memory stick or other external hard drives are not accessible in Windows 10/8/7, below are the main reasons you might need to take into consideration:
+As for why USB flash drive is not accessible in Windows 10/8/7, below are the main reasons you might need to take into consideration:

 The USB drive is not partitioned at all.
 If the flash drive is a brand-new disk, and there is not any partition on it, then the system won’t recognize it.
-So it can be detected but not accessible.
+So it can be detected in Disk Management but not accessible in My Computer.

 The disk driver is outdated.
 In such case, you may find the USB drive recognized in Device Manager, but not in Disk management.

 The USB does not have a drive letter or share a common drive letter with another partition.
 If a partition of the flash drive comes without a drive letter, then you cannot see it in Windows File Explorer.

 The current file system is not compatible with Windows 10/8/7.
 If you are mainly running Windows PC, but the external hard drive is formatted to be Ext2/3/4, then it cannot be recognized by your computer.